 Background research was conducted into this story to determine its reliability and it appears that Duane Miller’s healing is legitimate.
 It has become a widely cited “miracle” (1).

 In 1990, Miller was serving as the senior pastor at First Baptist Church in Brenham, Texas when he contracted a flu virus (2).
 According to Miller: “In January, I contracted a flu virus that ultimately penetrated the mylan sheath of my vocal folds and damaged the nerve tissue beyond repair” (3).
 The damage of the virus on his vocal folds was significant as it permanently damaged nerve tissue.
-Miller sought after medical care because, as one might expect, a pastor’s voice is essential to the occupation.
+Miller sought medical care because, as one might expect, a pastor’s voice is essential to this occupation.
 Over the following three years Miller says that he: